Supporting patient care through life-saving healthcare technology

 About the Program

-Medical equipment plays a critical role in patient care from monitoring vital signs to supporting treatments that patients depend on every day.
-When medical equipment fails, patient care can be delayed, interrupted, or put at risk.
-Healthcare facilities depend on skilled professionals to prevent those failures by testing, maintaining, and repairing the technology used to support patients every day.
+Medical equipment plays a critical role in patient care, from monitoring vital signs to supporting treatments patients depend on.
+When this equipment fails, care can be delayed or put at risk.
+Healthcare facilities rely on skilled professionals to test, maintain, and repair the life-saving technology that supports patients every day.

-Biomedical Engineering Technology (BET) is a hands-on, two-year degree that prepares students to work with the medical equipment used in hospitals, clinics, and healthcare systems.
-Students learn how to operate, inspect, maintain, troubleshoot, and repair the technology healthcare teams rely on to care for patients.
-Graduates are prepared to begin careers in a growing healthcare technology field with strong employment opportunities.
+Biomedical Engineering Technology is a long-standing Penn State program with graduates working in hospitals and healthcare systems across the Pittsburgh region.
+Now offered at Penn State Greater Allegheny, this hands-on, two-year degree prepares students to work with the medical equipment used in hospitals and clinics.
+Students learn how to operate, inspect, maintain, troubleshoot, and repair the technology healthcare teams depend on.
+Graduates are prepared to begin careers in a growing healthcare technology field.

 Curriculum Details